Publication: Tammy 2 October 1976 to 1 January 1977

 Here we take some time out from Jinty to discuss one of Tammy’s classic and best-remembered stories, Olympia Jones.

 Olympia Jones is the daughter of an equestrian Olympic gold medallist, Captain Rupert Jones.
 She has been reared to follow in his footsteps and win an Olympic gold too; hence her name.
-Jones was reduced to animal trainer at Rott’s Circus after a riding accident disabled him and ended his show-jumping career.
+Jones was reduced to animal trainer at Rotts’ Circus after a riding accident disabled him and ended his show-jumping career.
 Jones makes such a profit for the circus because of his fame that Rott is anxious to keep him pleased.
 For this reason he tells his spoiled daughter Linda that he cannot exclude Olympia from her circus horse act, much to Linda’s chagrin.
-Linda is jealous of Olympia always being the crowd favourite in the act; this is because she has far better rapport with the horses (and animals) than Linda does.
+Linda is jealous of Olympia always being the crowd favourite in the act; this is because she has far better rapport with the horses (and animals) while the spoiled Linda is a dick to horses and cares little for animal kindness.

-But things change when Olympia is orphaned in a crash.
-Rott wastes no time in removing Olympia from Linda’s act and reducing her to animal trainer.
+Then Olympia is orphaned in a crash.
+With the parents gone, Rott wastes no time in removing her from Linda’s act and reducing her to animal trainer.
 All the same, it is Olympia’s training of the horses that makes Linda’s act so sensational and elevates Linda to star status, not any real talent on Linda’s part.
 A far more crippling blow for Olympia is that she is no longer able to compete in gymkhanas, so her Olympic dream seems to be over.

 In the audience is Horace Phipps, an inspector from the League of Love for Animals (LOLA) who is paying a routine visit.
 Phipps notices how miserable Prince is, and immediately suspects what is happening.
 Before long he has photographed the evidence of Linda’s cruelty and confronts Rott over it.
 Rott covers up for Linda and saves himself from prosecution by putting the blame on Olympia, dismissing her without references, and ordering her to leave the circus.